cassaundra/col/README.md

 ## Specification

+### Rules

 - Sources should be written in UTF-8 plain text.
+- Space and tab characters are ignored.
 - There are a finite number of columns, defined by the source.
 Each has a finite instruction set and a memory stack of no official max capacity (depends on implementation).
 - Lines (separated by line feeds) represent columns, where the line index maps to the column index (e.g. first line is column \#0).
+- When an instruction stack has completed execution, it repeats.
 - Values are unsigned 8-bit integers.
 If a program accepts user input, it's interpreted as UTF-8 and translated into an unsigned 8-bit integer.
 - Each column may switch its "remote" stack, which is by default itself (so `^` and `v` yield no change).
 - The columns are organized conceptually as a circle, wrapping at either end.